REFSQ 2026

 Bio:

-I am a researcher, data scientist, and lecturer at TIB – Leibniz Information Centre for Science and Technology and [Leibniz Universität Hannover}(https://www.uni-hannover.de/en/).
-I hold a Bachelor of Science and a Master of Science degree, as well as a Ph.D. in Computer Science from Leibniz Universität Hannover.
-I am involved in the research projects Open Research Knowledge Graph (ORKG), National Research Data Infrastructure for Engineering Sciences (NFDI4ING) consortium, National Research Data Infrastructure for Interdisciplinary Energy System Research (NFDI4Energy) consortium, both of which is part of the National Research Data Infrastructure (NFDI), and find.software: Foundations for INterdisciplinary Discovery of (Research) Software.
-As part of this work, my research addresses the development of the Open Research Knowledge Graph for application in various diciplines such computer science, engineering sciences, energy system research, and medicine.
-I focus on the human-centered neuro-symbolic knowledge organization to improve the availability, discoverability, and accessibility of scientific data, information, and knowledge for humans and machines.
+I am the Head of Curation & Community Building for Program Area D - Open Research Knowledge Graph (ORKG) at TIB – Leibniz Information Centre for Science and Technology.
+In this role, I work as a researcher and data scientist at TIB – Leibniz Information Centre for Science and Technology, as well as a lecturer at Leibniz Universität Hannover.
+I hold a Ph.D. in Computer Science from Leibniz Universität Hannover.
+Furthermore, I am involved in the research projects Open Research Knowledge Graph (ORKG), National Research Data Infrastructure for Engineering Sciences (NFDI4ING) consortium, National Research Data Infrastructure for Interdisciplinary Energy System Research (NFDI4Energy) consortium, both of which are part of the National Research Data Infrastructure (NFDI), find.software: Foundations for INterdisciplinary Discovery of (Research) Software, CRC/TRR 298 SIIRI – Safety-Integrated and Infection-Reactive Implants, and SciD-QuESt - From Scientific Documents to Knowledge – Questionnaire-Based Extraction and Structuring.

-Before joining TIB – Leibniz Information Centre for Science and Technology, I was a research assistant and Ph.D. student at the Software Engineering Group at Leibniz Universität Hannover.
+Before joining TIB – Leibniz Information Centre for Science and Technology, I was a research associate and Ph.D. student at the Software Engineering Group at Leibniz Universität Hannover.
 I worked as project leader of the DFG research project ViViReq and researched the integration of videos as a complementary communication medium in requirements engineering.
 My research focused on supporting requirements communication between stakeholders and the development team to foster the development of a shared understanding of the project vision of the system under development among all project partners involved.

 Country:Germany